kanidm/kanidm/book/src/accounts/account_policy.md

 The primary credential fallback enables behavior which allows authenticating using the primary account password when logging in via LDAP.

-If both a LDAP and primary password are specified it will only accept the LDAP password.
+If both an LDAP and primary password are specified, Kanidm will only accept the LDAP password.

 ```bash
 kanidm group account-policy allow-primary-cred-fallback <group name> <enabled>